aleksandrbazhin/mazegen_sfml/readme.md

 ## Algorithm and UI parameters

-## Algorithm step-by-step

-Refer to https://github.com/aleksandrbazhin/mazegen readme for more details.
+Refer to https://github.com/aleksandrbazhin/mazegen readme for more details on the algorithm.

 The algorithm in short:
 1. Throws rooms randomly `Room place attempts` times.
 If the room overlaps others it is skipped`.
 2. Grows the maze by random walk, wiggling with a `wiggle chance`, from every point.
-Unlike the original it has usr-defined `constraints` which are first to be used as growth starting points.
+Unlike the original it has user-defined `constraints` which are first to be used as growth starting points.
 3. Connects rooms to all the adjacent halls by the doors once.
 Each hall region is connected at least once.
 4. If the room is connected to an already connected region, the door is removed with `1.0f - extra connection chance`.
-Unlike the original, there is no flood fill to test for connectivity, instead inion-find is used for maze regions.
+Unlike the original, there is no flood fill to test for connectivity, instead union-find is used for maze regions.
 5. Deadends are removed with `1.0f - deadend chance`.
 If `deadend chance` is 0, the maze just connects all the constraints and the rooms without any blind halls.
 6. Deadends adjacent to the rooms are connected with `reconnect deadends chance`.
-This step is not in the original, but leads to a more natural looking maze - who would build a hall cloase to the room and not build a door?
+This step is not in the original, but leads to a more natural looking maze - who would build a hall close to the room and not build a door?

 ## Roadmap